Got Credit Card Debt? Use This Strategy to Knock Your Interest to 0% by Tomorrow

 - Earn unlimited 1.5% cash back on all purchases.
 That’s right — every purchase.
 You’re not limited to certain shopping categories for certain periods of time or anything like that.
 (Though you’ll want to be careful of spending too much if you have lots of debt.)

-- Get a $150 signup bonus if you spend $500 on the card within the first three months.
+- Get a one-time $200 cash bonus after you spend $500 on the card within three months of opening your account.
 That’s pretty easy to do.
 (Hello, groceries.)

 - Pay no annual or foreign transaction fees or any other hidden fees.